 “This has never happened before,” he insisted.

 “Oh we believe you!”
 We answered in unison, laughing.
 Colorful memories sprang to my mind of other times when we had heard those exact words in relation to Nick’s antics.

 “I’m telling you, our son is pranking us.
 Here, read this text his dad sent me.
 I hadn’t even read it myself, and I said the same thing to you,” I urged.

 The Funeral Director read the text message on my phone, and I could feel him relax a little.
 With a barely perceptible smile he said “Well, I just wish he would’ve given me a heads-up.”

 “But that would’ve spoiled all the fun!” said Nick’s dad.

 I’m not going to pretend the last eight months have been easy.
 There have been days when I could barely get out of bed.
 But there have been gifts too, those Moments of Grace I’ve been talking about.
 I never imagined I’d drive away from a funeral home with my son’s ashes in the car, smiling.
 I’m smiling right now as I write this.
 Smiling, and tearing up.

 Thank you Nick.
 I love you.

-Postscript: It's now been almost two and a half years since Nick passed.
+Postscript: It's now been almost four years since Nick passed.
 After several more of these types of experiences, (they continue to this day), and much study and exploration on my part, I now know that my son is not lost to me.
 He is very present in my life and the lives of those he loves.